-Chris Harrison's "Bachelor" Reign Is Officially Over
+Chris Harrison’s "Bachelor" Reign Is Officially Over

 Just a year shy of reaching the 20-year mark of his time as the face of The Bachelor, Chris Harrison has officially exited the popular dating franchise after a controversy (that he low-key fueled) led to a greater discussion about the necessary and long overdue changes within the show’s culture.
 But what exactly does Harrison’s departure mean for the future of The Bachelor?

 Deadline broke the news that Harrison has decided to remove himself from The Bachelor completely after a reportedly intense round of negotiations led to an agreement (and price point) that he could live with.
+Harrison later confirmed the update with a post on his social media.

+Advertisement

+“I’ve had a truly incredible run as host of The Bachelor franchise and now I’m excited to start a new chapter,” Harrison captioned a new photo on his Instagram.
+“I’m so grateful to Bachelor Nation for all of the memories we’ve made together.
+While my two-decade journey is wrapping up, the friendships I’ve made will last a lifetime.”

+"Chris Harrison is stepping aside as host of The Bachelor franchise," added Warner Horizon and ABC Entertainment in a joint statement about Harrison's sudden exit.
+"We are thankful for his many contributions over the past 20 years and wish him all the best on his new journey.”

 The host’s last days with the franchise wrapped up during Matt James’ chaotic season of the show, with his misinformed take on the scandal that followed season 25 winner Rachael Kirkconnell being the nail in the coffin of his career as the godfather of The Bachelor.

-Advertisement

 After Kirkconnell’s problematic past was exposed to the public amidst the ongoing discourse about anti-Blackness and racism, Harrison famously defended the Bachelor contestant during an ExtraTV interview with former Bachelorette Rachel Lindsay; he berated the “woke police” and continuously spoke over Lindsay, ultimately minimizing her and others’ feelings about the disturbing revelation.
 The conversation quickly went viral, resulting in many fans calling for Harrison to be dismissed and replaced on future seasons of the show.

 As a result, he “stepped away” from The Bachelor, and executives moved quickly to fill the vacancy — Tayshia Adams and Kaitlyn Bristowe are currently on double duty as the hosts of the current installment of The Bachelorette, and David Spade was bafflingly recruited to host the next season of Bachelor in Paradise.
 (We’re still not sure how that happened, but Deadline hints that the comedy actor has close ties to Bachelor creator Mike Fleiss.)